nexusstar/SoftUni/Cplusplus/week_four/extra/README.md

 When derived from multiple classes and have member overloading when initialize it needs to specify from which class is this member

+## Special Member functions

+C++ automaticaly provides the following member functions:

+* A default constructor if you define no constructor
+* A default destructor if you don't define one
+* A copy constructor if you don't define one
+* An assignment operator if you don't define one

+### Copy constructor

+A copy constructor is used to copy an object to a newly created object.
+That is, it's used during initialization.
+Including passing function arguments by value and not during ordinary assignment.
+A copy constructor of class has this protoype:
+    Class_name(const Class_name &);

+#### When it's used

+A copy constructor is invoked whenever a new object is created and initialized to an existing object of the same kind.

+    Class_name classFoo;
+    Class_name classBoo(classFoo);
+    Class_name classBoo = classFoo;
+    Class_name classBoo = Class_name(classFoo);
+    Class_name * pClass_name = new Class_name(class_Foo); //initialize an anonymus object to class_Foo and points to it

+_Copy constructor is used when a function passes an object by value or when a function return an object_